 Creating a temporary or forever safe home for children in need

-Buckner provides the training and resources needed to become a family to a child for a season through foster care or a forever family through domestic or intercountry adoption.
+Buckner provides the training and resources needed to become a family to a child for a season or forever through domestic foster care or adoption.
 Children in these programs are most often referred through the Texas Department of Family and Protective Services due to experiencing abuse, neglect or abandonment.
-Call 409-866-0976 for more information about how you can change a child's life.
+Call 855-264-8783 for more information about how you can change a child's life.

 You’ll never lack for learning experiences at Calder Woods: Boating trips down the Neches River, swamp tour airboat guides, museum tours, weekly computer classes and frequent outings to the local community theater are just some of the many activities residents enjoy where living and learning is the lifestyle.
-In addition to learning new things, residents stay healthy by using the well-equipped exercise room and enjoying a healthy, delicious meal in the first-class dining room.
-Walking paths, a beautifully landscaped lawn and a caring, professional staff combine to give you the lifestyle you deserve in Southeast Texas.
+Visit our community today.

-The Buckner Family and Youth Success (FAYS) program in Beaumont, formerly known as STAR, serves families with children age 6 to 17 living in these counties: Jefferson, Orange and Hardin.
+The Buckner Family and Youth Success (FAYS) program in Beaumont, formerly known as STAR, serves families with children ages 6 to 17, living in Jefferson, Orange and Hardin counties.

 The Buckner FAYS program is funded through the Texas Department of Family and Protective Services (DFPS).
-Learn more about this free service or call 409-861-0582.
+Learn more about this free service here or call 409.862.0582.

 From the Blog